 (Thanks to readers JSConnect and ali_wildgoose for sending these in!)

 Update: For the readers that haven’t been paying close attention to the links, Avatar: The Last Airbender is a popular cartoon that is heavily influenced by Asian/Inuit cultures (see above.)
 A movie was recently announced based on the anime, featuring an all-white cast.
 Hence the ensuing controversy.

-by Guest Contributor Jehanzeb Dar, originally published at Islam on My Side
+by Guest Contributor Jen, originally published at Disgrasian

 With its heartfelt message of optimism and living one’s life to the fullest, I thought “Yes Man” would be a film I could enjoy and appreciate after a week of exhaustive finals and papers.
 Yet it turns out that the film is filled with thoughtless and ridiculous stereotypes that make me feel anything but optimistic.